 The Core Indicators are the standard measures used across states to assess the outcomes of services provided to individuals and families.
 Indicators address key areas of concern, including employment, respect/rights, service planning, community inclusion, choice, and health and safety.
-To see the entire list of Core Indicators, please visit https://idd.nationalcoreindicators.org/wp-content/uploads/2022/09/NCI_IDD_Indicators_FINAL_21-22.pdf.
+To see the entire list of Core Indicators, please visit this page.